-Featuring Ming Smith, Frida Orupabo and Missylanyus, the Serpentine presented the work of the acclaimed US filmmaker, cinematographer and artist Arthur Jafa.
+Featuring Ming Smith, Frida Orupabo and Missylanyus, Serpentine presented the work of the acclaimed US filmmaker, cinematographer and artist Arthur Jafa.

 Across three decades, Jafa has developed a dynamic, multidisciplinary practice, ranging from films and installations to lecture-performances and happenings that tackle, challenge and question prevailing cultural assumptions about identity and race.